 Let’s say you’re running ServiceNow in your organization and have been given the challenge of creating a functional connection between ServiceNow and a number of smaller applications.
 You’ve done some Googling and looked at a few pieces of ServiceNow documentation, and you’ve come across eBonding as possible solution.

-Alternatively, perhaps you have a Managed Service Provider who is eager to connect up your respective Service Desk/ITSM tools.
+Alternatively, perhaps you have a Managed Service Provider (MSP) who is eager to connect up your respective Service Desk/ITSM tools.
 And eBonding has been put forward as the integration solution for making your two tools talk to each other.

-Either way, this method of customer integration is on the cards.
-However, you can see it might have limitations and you are trying to work out what can be done to mitigate the various weaknesses.
-Then ultimately ensure that the future of your software and service ecosystem is running into any major risks.
+Either way, this method of service integration is on the cards.
+However, you can see it might have limitations and you're trying to work out what can be done to mitigate the various weaknesses.
+Then, ultimately ensure that the future of your software and service ecosystem is running into any major risks.

 Most businesses we see move forward with eBonding often end up in a place where they can’t mature or grow those integrations in a way that suits the goals of the business.

 You can often see this used in MSP or multiple ITSM tools environments, where you might have two or more teams collaborating over service requests.
 And you need to ensure the data they are all working from is consistent across all systems and teams.

-The main benefit of an eBonded solution is that they typically provide you with a ‘synchronised’ exchange.
-This means that data is shared automatically, and you’ll always have ‘matching’ data in both systems (in theory).
+eBonding typically provides you with a 'synchronised' exchange – which means that data is shared automatically, and you'll always have matching data in both systems (in theory).